Vicolas/Maji-Ndogo-water-project/README.md

-# Maji-Ndogo-water-project
+# Clean-water-project

 ## United Nations Sustainable Development Goal 6: Clean water and sanitation
 Ensure availability and sustainable management of water and sanitation for all.

-Spreadsheet and SQL project to solve the water crisis in Maji Ndogo(A fictitious location), solving real-world problems.
+A spreadsheet and SQL project to solve the water crisis, evaluate clean water and sanitation solutions in rural and urban areas, and implement sustainable clean water initiatives.

-### Disclaimer:
-This project is part of a learning series in Data Science with ALX offered by Explore AI.
-The dataset and training document were provided by Explore AI.

 # Spreadsheet Analysis
 The first part of this project focuses on inequalities in service levels between different countries and regions.
 This two-part project was carried out using Google spreadsheet.
-To view each part, use the links provided below.
+To view each part, you can just use the links provided below.

 <a href = 'https://docs.google.com/spreadsheets/d/1Pzyn-or5p0ICnN5HdAyqzCcZdjQ4XcSKAIRn6HdtCVY/edit?usp=sharing'> Part 1 </a>